stackitcloud/stackit-cli/docs/stackit_load-balancer_generate-payload.md

   <Modify payload in file, if needed>
   $ stackit load-balancer create --payload @./payload.json

-  Generate a payload with values of a load balancer, and adapt it with custom values for the different configuration options
+  Generate a payload with values of an existing load balancer, and adapt it with custom values for the different configuration options
   $ stackit load-balancer generate-payload --instance-name my-lb > ./payload.json
   <Modify payload in file>
   $ stackit load-balancer update my-lb --payload @./payload.json